loomchild/volume-backup/README.md

 will clean and restore volume named `some_volume` from `/tmp/some_archive.tar.bz2` archive file.

+### Restore from standard input

-It's also possible to restore a volume from standard input, which avoids mounting a second backup volume.
+This avoids mounting a second backup volume.

 **Note**: Don't forget the `-i` switch for interactive operation.